manupap1/phpPlateSender/README.md

 - `--with-logdir` - Path to directory where phpPlateSender will write the log files.
 If not set, the default value is `/var/log/phpplatesender`.
 - `--with-confdir` - Path to directory where phpPlateSender will load the configuration file.
 If not set, the default value is `/etc/phpplatesender`.
 - `--with-imagedir` - Path to directory where phpPlateSender will look for images of detected plates.
 If not set, the default value is `/var/lib/openalpr/plateimages`.
 - `--disable-sendmail` - Do not use sendmail binary to send emails.
 If set, configure will not look for sendmail binary.
-This option is usefull if you plan to use SMTP method to send emails.
+This option is usefull if you plan to the use direct SMTP access method to send emails.

 Example of configuration for installation in `/usr/share/phpplatesender` with local versions of phpmailer and pheanstalk (all other options leaved to default value):
 ```bash